mfkiwl/RPX-100-SDR/plugins/feature/satellitetracker/readme.md

 <h3>7: Set latitude and longitude from My Position</h3>

-When clicked, it sets the latitude, longitude and height fields to the values from SDRangel's My Position preferences.
+When clicked, it sets the latitude, longitude and height fields to the values from rpx-100's My Position preferences.

 <h3>8: Show Settings dialog</h3>